miking-lang/miking/README.md

 A language fragment contains definitions of (abstract) syntax, and semantics ("interpreters") for that fragment.
-Any number of language fragments can be defined before the `main` keyword in an MCore program.
+Any number of language fragments can be defined before the `mexpr` keyword in an MCore program.
 For example, here is a language fragment for simple
 arithmetics: